-Jessica Wildman Katz is a visual artist, storyteller, and freelance production designer based in Highland Park, Michigan.
+Jessica Wildman Katz is an interdisciplinary artist based in Highland Park, Michigan.

 self1bw.jpeg